 “Below, I show Bitcoin since its 2019 low against gold during the ’70s.
 Price analogs are highly subjective, but clearly, gold’s price discovery was highly volatile, much like Bitcoin today.
 By this measure, Bitcoin’s current 50% drawdown could be seen as a bump in the road.”

 The Fidelity executive also unveils his BTC supply and demand models, which he says suggest that the current Bitcoin boom cycle has more gas left in the tank.

 “At the risk of cherry-picking, the timing of the above chart fits with my supply/demand models below.
-Both charts suggest that Bitcoin is not done with its current bullish phase.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Both charts suggest that Bitcoin is not done with its current bullish phase.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox